Arthur Karpus: University of Michigan

 Karpus also played third base for the 1921 baseball team.
 The 1921 Michiganensian noted of Karpus: "When a hit was needed in a pinch, Coach Fisher could usually count on Joe who handled third base in a remarkable fashion.
 It was Karpus' third year on the Varsity."

 Minor league baseball

 After graduating from Michigan, Karpus played minor league baseball in the Michigan–Ontario League for the Bay City Wolves in 1921, the Saginaw Aces in 1922 and the Kalamazoo Celery Pickers in 1923.
 He maintained a .326 batting average and a .439 slugging percentage in 37 games for the 1921 Bay City team.

-Later years
+Later life

 At the time of the 1930 Census, Karpus was living in Detroit, Michigan with his wife, Angeline "Angela" (Superzynski) Karpus.
 He listed his occupation at the time as mechanical engineer at a copper and brass manufacturer.
 From approximately 1937 to 1967, Karpus was employed by the Michigan State Highway Commission in Lansing, Michigan, the last 20 years as the Commissions's equipment manager.
 He retired in 1967.

 Karpus died in 1983 at Bay City, Michigan.